hweidner/check-mk-goodies/autopb/README.md

 ## Notes for Checkmk Docker image

 When you run Checkmk from the official Docker image, the Perl Template Toolkit is not installed.
-You can install it manually (the image is based on Debian 10), but this needs to be repeated on every new release.
+You can install it manually (the image is based on Ubuntu LTS), but this needs to be repeated on every new release.

 To automate this, write a script that starts the container and immediately